 Conversational Artificial Intelligence (AI) is designed to make processes simpler and achieve outcomes faster.
 Moreover, Conversational AI at Aisera is unsupervised powered by Natural Language Processing (NLP), Natural Language Understanding (NLU), and Machine Learning.
 It doesn’t simply work based on what the developers most recently built into it.
 It learns.

 Like a smart organization that itself is learning and evolving, Conversational AI is constantly aligning itself with company processes and information flows.
 In turn, employees can find things and solve issues even when things move and change – which happens constantly.

 Importantly, the conversational nature of Conversational AI aligns with the natural or “conversational” communication method most people prefer – talking.
 Moreover, because the process of talking now occurs via multiple channels – email, text, interactive voice response (IVR) phone systems, Slack, chatbot, etc… – and sometimes simultaneously (such as chatting with a chatbot, while on the phone, and sending an email about an issue) a Conversational AI system integrates across these channels.

-In this way, employees seeking resolution to an issue have a cohesive experience.
-They don’t need to backtrack through a sludgy process and refill in fields, or resubmit information.
+In this way, employees seeking a resolution to an issue have a cohesive experience.
+They don’t need to backtrack through a sludgy process and refill in fields or resubmit the information.

 They don’t need to get frustrated.

 The Conversational AI coordinates an understanding of the employee’s issue across the multiple channels.
 The employee doesn’t get different answers from different channels.
 The seamlessness of the process, ensures employees feel they are being clearly heard and reduces frustration.

 Influence Employee Performance Improvement